dotnet/docfx/Documentation/spec/metadata_dotnet_spec.md

 #### 4.3 Syntax

-The syntax part for type contains special languages declaration, and descriptions of type parameters .
+The syntax part for type contains a special language declaration, and descriptions of type parameters .
-For delegate, it also contains descriptions of paramters and return type.
+For delegates, it also contains descriptions of parameters and a return type.

 5. Members
 ----------

-Members include fields, properties, methods, events.
+Members include fields, properties, methods, and events.
-They have following properties: summary, remarks, exceptions, syntax.
+They have the following properties: summary, remarks, exceptions, and syntax.
-The parent of memebers are types.
+The parents of members are types.
-All members do not have any children.
-All parameter types or return types are spec id.
+Members never have children, and all parameter types or return types are spec id.

 #### 5.1 Constructors

 The *ID* of a constructor is defined by `#ctor`, followed by the list of the *UIDs* of its parameter types:
 When a constructor does not have parameter, its *ID* **MUST NOT** end with parentheses.

-The syntax part for constructors contains special languages declaration, and descriptions of paramters.
+The syntax part for constructors contains a special language declaration, and descriptions of parameters.

 > Example 5.1 Constructor
 >